bjorion/simple-security/doc/documentation.md

 ### 4. AuthenticationProvider (implementations)

-* __DaoAuthenticationProvider__ (provider that retrieves user details from a UserDetailsService) ---> AbstractUserDetailsAuthenticationProvider ---> AuthenticationProvider
+* __DaoAuthenticationProvider__ (provider that retrieves person details from a UserDetailsService) ---> AbstractUserDetailsAuthenticationProvider ---> AuthenticationProvider
 * __JwtAuthenticationProvider__ ---> AuthenticationProvider